-As of December 31,

-2017 2016 2015 2014 2013

-(in millions))

-Balance Sheet Data:

-Cash and cash equivalents \$ 15.9 \$ 11.2 \$ 14.2 \$ 42.4 \$ 75.3

-Working capital 111.9 127.4 124.0 141.7 167.2

-Total assets 832.4 893.6 898.1 888.7 848.8

-Long-term debt, promissory notes and subordinated notes 428.1 390.4 345.8 319.9 281.2

-Total stockholder's equity 221.3 247.9 252.2 256.0 242.1
+2018 As of 2017 f December 31, 2016 2015 2014 (in millions) Balance Sheet Data: Cash and cash equivalents \$ 34.5 \$ 15.9 \$ 11.2 \$ 14.2 \$ 42.4 Working capital 43.6 111.9 127.4 124.0 141.7 Total assets 730.3 832.4 893.6 898.1 888.7 Long-term debt, promissory notes and subordinated notes 322.0 428.1 390.4 345.8 319.9 Total stockholder's equity 214.9 221.3 247.9 252.2 256.0

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Overview
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+Overview

-The Company is the largest provider of dredging services in the United States and a major provider of environmental and infrastructure services.
+The Company is the largest provider of dredging services in the United States.
 In addition, the Company is the only U.S. dredging service provider with significant international operations.
-The Company operates in two reportable segments: dredging and environmental & infrastructure.
+The Company operates in one reportable segment.

 Dredging generally involves the enhancement or preservation of the navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
 Domestically, our work generally is performed in coastal waterways and deep water ports.
 The U.S. dredging market consists of four primary types of work: capital, coastal protection, maintenance and rivers & lakes.
 Capital dredging consists primarily of port expansion projects, which involve the deepening of channels and berthing basins to allow access by larger, deeper draft ships and the provision of land fill used to expand port facilities.
 In addition to port work, capital projects also include coastal restoration and land reclamations, trench digging for pipelines, tunnels, and cables, and other dredging related to the construction of breakwaters, jetties, canals and other marine structures.
 Coastal protection projects involve moving sand from the ocean floor to shoreline locations where erosion threatens shoreline assets.
 Maintenance dredging consists of the re-dredging of previously deepened waterways and harbors to remove silt, sand and other accumulated sediments.
 Due to natural sedimentation, most channels generally require maintenance dredging every one to three years, thus creating a recurring source of dredging work that is typically non-deferrable if optimal navigability is to be maintained.
 In addition, severe weather such as hurricanes, flooding and droughts can also cause the accumulation of sediments and drive the need for maintenance dredging.
 Rivers & lakes dredging and related operations typically consist of lake and river dredging, inland levee and construction dredging, environmental restoration and habitat improvement and other marine construction projects.
-In 2017, dredging revenues accounted for 84% of the Company's revenue.